Umagang Kay Ganda: Final segments

-Controversy
+Controversies

 Taberna's remarks on rape victim

 On February 19, 2018, a news report of a 19-year-old girl was delivered; she was allegedly gang-raped after meeting up with someone she was chatting with online.
 In the background, however, Anthony Taberna's voice can be heard, saying, "This is just remarkable.
 It’s not the first time that this happened.
 There have been so many incidents like this of eyeball meet-ups.
 What’s more dangerous is you not only go to that eyeball meet-up, you even went out for a drink.
 That’s the problem, that’s the hardest of all, especially since you’re drinking out with an all-male group."
 Later, seemingly cutting off Jeff Canoy, Taberna was heard saying, "No. The truth is it’s easy to say that to men.
 Excuse me in so far as the victim is concerned, the one who must be given justice.
 But this should be a warning for future incidents.
 If you’re a woman, don’t enter a hole of evil-doers."